 - It may seem like a no-brainer, but you should already have comfort and experience using a barbell before trying this move.
 Follow all guidelines you already know for this piece of equipment, such as not rushing the move, not progressing too quickly with added weights, and using the proper grip.

 Additionally, Collins notes that heavy weight training is not recommended for "those pregnant or recovering from childbirth, those injured or recovering from an injury to their back, neck, spine, knees or feet, or those who have recently had surgery or are not medically cleared by their doctor."
+If experience pain during this exercise, you should see a licensed physical therapist or certified personal trainer who can assess your form and suggest modifications as needed.

 What Are Some Modifications You Can Try?